-Rocky Mountain Regional Meeting call for papers
+Rocky Mountain Regional Meeting Call For Papers

-Abstracts are invited for the American Chemical Society 2022 Rocky Mountain Regional Meeting (RMRM), which will take place Nov.
-4 in Albuquerque, New Mexico.
+Abstracts are invited for the Rocky Mountain Regional Meeting (RMRM 2012) of the American Chemical Society, which will take place Wednesday, Oct.
+17, through Saturday, Oct.
+20. The meeting will be held in the Denver metro area at the Westin Westminster hotel in Westminster, Colo.

-The symposiums at RMRM will address a range of chemistry and chemical engineering disciplines.
-The Central New Mexico Section will be celebrating its 75th anniversary during the meeting, and a Química symposium will also be held in which presentations are delivered in Spanish.
+Abstracts for oral and poster presentations should be submitted through the meeting website at rmrm2012.sites.acs.org.
+The abstract deadline is 5 PM MDT on Sept.
+1.

-RMRM will be followed by the New Mexico Research Symposium on Nov.
-5. The New Mexico Research Symposium is organized by the New Mexico Academy of Science and New Mexico EPSCoR.ACS’s Meeting Abstracts Programming System (MAPS) is open for abstract submissions for RMRM from Aug.
-10 through Sept.
-5. Additional details are available on the ACS Regional Meetings website www.acs.org/regionalmeetings.
+The theme of the meeting is “Reaching New Heights,” to reflect cutting-edge work in chemistry.

 Join the conversation